 Every type of auto accident is dangerous, but trucking accidents are particularly harmful because of the size of the vehicles involved.
 There is a wide range of injuries that you can suffer when your vehicle is struck by a truck, and learning about a few of these injuries is the best way to make sure you’re prepared to respond when one of these wrecks occurs.

 Some of the most serious injuries related to truck accidents are those suffered by the back and neck.
 While these injuries may only cause minor pain in some circumstances, they can also be long-lasting injuries that affect your ability to live your life for years to come.

 Because trucks are such large and powerful vehicles, it’s also likely that you will suffer broken bones in your accident.
 Broken bones are extremely painful and can take months to heal, meaning these trucking accidents injuries are also a major concern.

 When it comes to long-lasting effects from trucking accidents, head injuries are the most concerning.
-Even if your head was not struck during the accident, it’s still possibly to suffer a brain injury because.
+Even if your head was not struck during the accident, it’s still possible to suffer a brain injury.
 Brain injuries can result in symptoms such as cognitive and motor impairment, and even vision problems.
-In the most severe brain injuries, these symptoms may not ever dissipate.
+In the most severe brain injuries, these symptoms may not ever improve.

 If your car accident has resulted in one of these serious injuries, it is vital that you get help from a high-quality attorney.
-Your attorney can examine your injuries and how they occurred, and can determine the amount of compensation to which you may be entitled.
+Your attorney can assist you in pinning down liability for your injuries and how they occurred and can determine a fair settlement amount.